Undergraduate Physics Program

 Self-Registration for Entering Freshmen

-The information on this page is meant to assist entering physics majors with their online registration for their first semester at NC State University.
-To complete this process you will need your Unity ID and password, which you should receive in the U.S. mail from Registration and Records.
-If you still have questions after reviewing the material on this page, please contact us.
+To register for classes you will need your Unity ID and password, which you should receive in the U.S. mail from Registration and Records.
+If you have questions after reviewing the material on this page, please contact us.
 Your primary contact for freshmen registration is

 First Year Advisor